Scalingo/documentation/_posts/platform/deployment/2000-01-01-deploy-with-github.md

 ### Using the Web Dashboard

 {% warning %}
-The web dashboard is currently only compatible with GitHub.
+The web dashboard is currently only compatible with GitHub (not GitHub Enterprise).
 To integrate your application with GitHub Enterprise, please refer to the section "Using the CLI" below.
 {% endwarning %}